-Management anticipates revenues will improve in the latter half of the year as the economy reopens and business operations resume.
+Management anticipates revenues will continue to slowly improve as the economy adjusts to the effects of the COVID-19 pandemic.
 Although the full duration, scope and adverse impact of the COVID-19 pandemic still remains unknown, the Company expects to be able to continue satisfying its obligations and believes traffic levels will continue to improve as the economy recovers.